Trail: Alley

 Urban pedestrian footpaths are sometimes called alleys or lanes and in older cities and towns in Europe and are often what is left of a medieval street network or rights-of-way or ancient footpaths.
 Similar paths also exist in some older North American towns and cities, like Charleston, South Carolina, New Castle, Delaware, and Pittsburgh, Pennsylvania.
 Such urban trails or footpaths are narrow, usually paved and often between the walls of buildings.
 This type is usually short and straight, and on steep ground can consist partially or entirely of steps.
 Some are named.
-Because of geography steps are a common form of footpath in hilly cities and towns.
-This includes Pittsburgh (see Steps of Pittsburgh), Cincinnati (see Steps of Cincinnati), Seattle, and San Francisco in the United States, as well as Hong Kong, Quebec City, Quebec, Canada, and Rome.
+Because of geography, stairs are a common form of footpath in hilly cities and towns.
+This includes those in Pittsburgh, Cincinnati, Seattle, Portland, Oregon, and San Francisco in the United States, as well as Hong Kong, Quebec City, Quebec, Canada, and Rome.
 Stairway trails are found in a number of hilly American cities.
 This includes the Stairway Trails in Bernal Heights, East San Francisco.